Major Controversies Surrounding John Kerry: A Detailed Timeline

 Controversies are a part of history.
 Explore the biggest scandals linked to John Kerry.

-April 22, 1971: Kerry Throws Medals in Protest of the Vietnam War
+April 22, 1971: Kerry Appears Before U.S. Senate Committee and Throws Medals in Protest

 May 30, 1971: Kerry Arrested During VVAW March

-On May 30, 1971, Kerry was arrested during a Vietnam Veterans Against the War (VVAW) march in Lexington, Massachusetts.
-Kerry and 440 other demonstrators were arrested for trespassing and spent the night in jail before paying a $5 fine.
+On May 30, 1971, John Kerry was arrested during a Vietnam Veterans Against the War (VVAW) march in Lexington, Massachusetts.
+Kerry and 440 other demonstrators were arrested for trespassing while trying to camp on the village green.
+They were later fined $5 each.

 1978: Kerry Launches Investigation Against Senator Edward Brooke

-In 1978, Kerry initiated a criminal investigation against Senator Edward Brooke, regarding misstatements during his divorce trial.
-Ultimately, no charges were filed.
+In 1978, John Kerry launched a criminal investigation against Senator Edward Brooke, regarding "misstatements" in his first divorce trial.
+The inquiry ended with no charges.

-April 18, 1985: Kerry Meets with Daniel Ortega in Nicaragua
+April 18, 1985: Kerry Travels to Nicaragua and Meets with Daniel Ortega

-On November 15, 1988, Kerry joked about George H. W. Bush and Dan Quayle, saying, "if Bush is shot, the Secret Service has orders to shoot Dan Quayle."
+On November 15, 1988, John Kerry made a joke at a businessmen's breakfast in East Lynn, Massachusetts, saying that if George H. W. Bush was shot, the Secret Service had orders to shoot Dan Quayle.
 He apologized the following day.

-May 4, 1989: Oliver North Convicted of Charges Relating to the Iran/Contra Controversy
+May 4, 1989: North Convicted of Charges Relating to Iran/Contra Controversy

-On May 4, 1989, Oliver North was convicted of charges relating to the Iran/Contra controversy, including three felonies.
+On May 4, 1989, Oliver North was convicted of charges related to the Iran/Contra controversy, including three felonies.

-September 16, 1991: Oliver North's Convictions Overturned on Appeal
+September 16, 1991: North's Convictions Overturned on Appeal

 On September 16, 1991, Oliver North's convictions were overturned on appeal.